 Or better still, use an AV to HDMI converter if your TV supports HDMI.
 HDMI will solve the PAL -NTSC issue once and for all.

 This video will explain the matter in detail.

 TV Color Settings

 This is not usually the issue if your TV plays in color normally.
 But you may just want to check just in case your TV display mode is set to black and white.

 1) Make sure your DVD player is connected directly to your TV and not through a VCR.
 The black and white issue occurs when a copyright-protected video signal passes through a VCR.

-2) Make sure your AV cables are properly connected.
+2) Make sure your AV cables are properly connected and tightly plugged in.

-Make sure the cables are connected to the same colour cables are connected on both sides.
-Yellow to yellow, red to red and white to white in the case of a composite or RCA cable.
+3) Make sure the cables are connected to the same color cables are connected on both sides.
+Yellow to yellow, red to red, and white to white in the case of a composite or RCA cable.